pisv/gethandly.wiki-playground/Home.md

 The language is intentionally contrived to have only the simplest structural
 elements: declarations of variables and functions.
 There are no type definitions or symbolic references; variables don't have initializing expressions and function bodies are always empty.
-Nevertheless, this language is fertile ground for a Handly example because it is simple so we won't have to explain a lot of stuff that isn't Handly-related, but at the same time it is sufficient for understanding the main aspects of implementation of a Handly-based model.
+Nevertheless, this language is a fertile ground for a Handly example because it is simple so we won't have to explain a lot of stuff that isn't Handly-related, but at the same time it is sufficient for understanding the main aspects of implementation of a Handly-based model.